osic/benchmarking_live-migration/benchmarker_results/lvm_testing_summary.md

 1. measure the downtime of the VM (duration of packet loss when live migrating).
 2. measure the tcp stream continiousity (send packets through tcp and detect any loss).
-3. measure the timing to evacuate the compute node.
+3. measure per VM timing of live migration.
 4. collect all VMs metrics while live migration (CPU, network bandwidth, disk IO, RAM).

 results